 Modern Standard Arabic - Express course

-Levels: The course comprises two-hour weekly classes spread over two 10-week terms: Hilary (Jan-April 2021), and Trinity (April-June 2021) focusing on beginner levels (Complete Beginner and Elementary).
+Levels: The course comprises two-hour weekly classes spread over two 10-week terms: Term 1 (Jan-April 2024), and Term 2 (April-June 2024) focusing on beginner levels (Complete Beginner and Elementary).
 The first term will focus largely on understanding the structure and use of the language, whereas the second term will concentrate primarily on implementing the vocabulary and grammar through an array of speaking and listening activities.

 If you are applying for the Elementary Course, you will be asked to take a Placement Test to assist the Course Tutor in assessing language abilities.
 (See bottom of the page for details.)